Approximability of dynamical systems between trees of spheres: Introduction

 Assume that there exits at least one rescaling limit.
 Then there is a vertex $ w_0$ separating three fixed points which is fixed and such that $f_{ w_0}$ has finite order $k_0>1.$ Denote by $v_0$ the critical vertex separating $w_0$ and the two critical leaves. \begin{enumerate}

-\item Either $v_0$ belongs to a critical cycle of period $k_0$ and \begin{enumerate} \item its associated cover has a parabolic fixed point; \item if there is a second critical cycle then it has period $k'_0>k_0$, its associated cover has a critical fixed point with local degree $d$ and the one associated to $v_0$ has a critical point that eventually maps to the parabolic fixed point. \end{enumerate} \item Or $v_0$ is forgotten by $F^k$ with $k<k_0$; in this case there is exactly one critical cycle; it has period $k'_0> k_0$ and its associated cover has a critical fixed point with local degree $d$. \end{enumerate} \end{theoremint}
+\item Either $v_0$ belongs to a critical cycle of period $k_0$ and \begin{enumerate} \item its associated cover has a parabolic fixed point; \item if there is a second critical cycle then it has period $k'_0>k_0$, its associated cover has a critical fixed point with local degree $d$ and the cover associated to $v_0$ has a critical point that eventually maps to the parabolic fixed point. \end{enumerate} \item Or $F^k(v_0)\notin {\cal T^X}$ for some $k<k_0$; in this case there is exactly one critical cycle; it has period $k'_0> k_0$ and its associated cover has a critical fixed point with local degree $d$. \end{enumerate} \end{theoremint}